-- The name and title of the person performing the overtime and a supervisor's prior approval; - The hours worked and the amount of overtime; - The basis for the overtime and the activities performed during overtime; and - The hourly rate of overtime.
+- The name and title of the person performing the overtime and a supervisor's prior approval, - The hours worked and the amount of overtime, - The basis for the overtime and the activities performed during overtime, and - The hourly rate of overtime.

-H. CHARGING GRANT FUNDS AS LEAVE TIME
+I. CHARGING GRANT FUNDS AS LEAVE TIME

-With the exception of a separation from the project, BSCC funds may be charged as leave time (vacation, sick, family leave, compensating time off) only when the time is earned and used during the grant funding cycle.
-Balances accrued during the funding cycle, but not used, cannot be claimed, unless a separation is involved.
-The leave costs claimed must be proportional to the amount of time spent by the employee working on the BSCC project.
-For example, if the employee is 50 percent BSCC funded, BSCC will be charged only 50 percent of eight hours of vacation earned, or four hours.
+With the exception of a separation from the project, BSCC grant funds may be allowed/reimbursed as leave time (vacation, sick, family leave, and CTO) only when the time is earned and used during the grant funding cycle.
+Balances accrued during the grant funding cycle, but not used, cannot be claimed, unless a separation is involved.
+The leave costs claimed must be proportional to the amount of time spent by the employee working on the BSCC grant project.
+For example, if the employee is 50 percent BSCC grant funded, BSCC will be charged no more than 50 percent of eight hours of vacation earned, or four hours.

-I. CLAIMING UNUSED LEAVE BALANCE FOR AN EMPLOYEE THAT SEPARATES FROM THE PROJECT
+J. CLAIMING UNUSED LEAVE BALANCE FOR AN EMPLOYEE THAT SEPARATES FROM THE PROJECT

-As cited above, the only exception for claiming unused leave balances is when an employee separates from employment from the project.
-BSCC funds then may be used to pay the employee separating from the project that portion of the leave balances earned during the BSCC funding cycle.
+As cited in Section I above, the only exception for claiming unused leave balances is when an employee separates from employment.
+BSCC grant funds then may be used to pay the employee separating from the project that portion of the leave balances earned during the BSCC grant funding cycle.
 The portion of the leave balances earned during any non-BSCC funded period must be paid by another source.
 In addition, BSCC funds should pay only for a proportional amount of the leave balances earned during the BSCC funding cycle, based on the percentage of time the employee worked on the BSCC grant.
 For example, if the separating employee worked 50 percent of the time on the BSCC grant, the BSCC grant should pay only 50 percent of the vacation earned and not used by the employee.
-If the total hours of vacation earned during the BSCC-funded period and not used was 40, then the total hours that can be claimed against the BSCC grant is 20 hours.
+If the total hours of vacation earned during the BSCC grant is 20 hours.